The Trainer (film)

 The Trainer is a 2024 American black comedy film, directed and produced by Tony Kaye, from a screenplay by Vito Schnabel and Jeff Solomon.
 It stars Schnabel, Julia Fox, Steven Van Zandt, Beverly D'Angelo, Bella Thorne, Gina Gershon, Stephen Dorff, Lenny Kravitz, Paris Hilton and John McEnroe.
 The film's executive producers include Kevin Durant and Oliver Sarkozy.

 The film had its world premiere at the 19th Rome Film Festival on October 20, 2024.

 Premise

-Jack Flex, a plucky and socially inept fitness expert living a meagre existence, takes a swing at fame and fortune when a shopping network takes an interest in his signature product, the Heavy Hat.
-His attempts to secure celebrity endorsements and manufacturing for his device lead him to spiral, as he careens around Los Angeles and climbs the ladder of success.